radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 Where the CUI is not unique for each session, the only minor issue is the cost of the above method is that the association is stored on a per-session basis when there is no need for that to be done.
 Storing the CUI per session means that is it possible to arbitrarily change how the CUI is calculated, with no impact on anything else in the system.
 Designs such as this which decouple unrelated architectural elements are generally worth the minor extra cost.

 For creating the CUI, that process should be done in a way which is scalable and efficient.
-For a unique CUI per user, implementors SHOULD create a value which is unique both to the user, and to the visited network.
+For a unique CUI per user, implementers SHOULD create a value which is unique both to the user, and to the visited network.
 There is no reason to use the same CUI for multiple visited networks, as that would enable the tracking of a user across multiple networks.

 Before suggesting a method for creating the CUI, we note that {{RFC4372}} Section 2.1 defines the CUI as being of data type 'string' ({{RFC8044}} Section 3.5).  {{RFC4372}} Section 2.1 further suggests that the value of the CUI is interpreted as an opaque token, similar to the Class attribute ({{RFC2865}} Section 5.25).
 Some organizations create CUI values which use the Network Access Identifier (NAI) format as defined in {{RFC7542}}.
 This format can allow the home network to be identified to the visited network, where the User-Name does not contain a realm.
 Such formats SHOULD NOT be used unless all parties involved have agreed to this behavior.